YuvalUner/pd-explain-docs/docs/source/global-values.rst

 Global Values
 =====================
-Here you can find an explanation for global values you can use and control when using pd-explain.
+Here you can find an explanation for global values you can use and control when using pd-explain during each session.

 Use Sampling
 ----------------